rust-lang/rfcs/text/3729-sized-hierarchy.md

 Relaxing a bound from `Sized` to `ValueSized` or `Pointee` is non-breaking as the calling bound must have either `T: Sized` or `T: ?Sized`, both of which would satisfy any relaxed bound[^4].

-However, it would still be backwards-incompatible to relax the `Sized` bound on a trait's associated type[^5] for the proposed traits.
+However, it is not backwards compatible to relax the bounds of trait methods[^5] and it would still be backwards-incompatible to relax the `Sized` bound on a trait's associated type[^6] for the proposed traits.

-It is possible further extend this hierarchy in future by adding new traits between those proposed in this RFC or after the traits proposed in this RFC without breaking backwards compatibility, depending on the bounds that would be introduced[^6].
+It is possible further extend this hierarchy in future by adding new traits between those proposed in this RFC or after the traits proposed in this RFC without breaking backwards compatibility, depending on the bounds that would be introduced[^7].

 [^2]: Adding a new automatically implemented trait and adding it as a bound to
       an existing function is backwards-incompatible with generic functions.
 Even